etler/stream-weaver/TECHNICAL.md

 One such framework could be a component based server/client framework that implements a custom `jsx` factory function that outputs element tags onto an underlying component scoped conductor stream as well as Child Components.
 Child component `jsx` calls can return an additional conductor stream to enable recursively chaining conductor streams to an arbitrary depth with the low level sequencer ensuring flattened and sequential output.

 As the child component chains are also streams, this enables the parent component to continue to process the subsequent element tags and also enqueue them onto the iterator chain.
 Furthermore the parent component is unblocked to continue processing additional Child Component it encounters and chain those conductor streams as well.
-As the child components are returning streams, this allows the parent process to complete its execution without blocking while also allowing the child component streams to process in parallel allowing fully parallelized asyncronous processing of all components at any level of arbitrary depth.
+As the child components are returning streams, this allows the parent process to complete its execution without blocking while also allowing the child component streams to process in parallel allowing fully parallelized asynchronous processing of all components at any level of arbitrary depth.

 ### Seamless Client and Server Integration

-As this all works over streams, there is no longer a barrier between client and serverside rendering.
+As this all works over streams, there is no longer a barrier between client and server-side rendering.
 This approach enables all component interchange to work in an identical fashion, as a network call is simply a high latency stream.
-Streams can work identally whether run within a single execution context or done across any higher level interface providing a fully isomorphic architecture.
+Streams can work identically whether run within a single execution context or done across any higher level interface providing a fully isomorphic architecture.

 ### Hydration